WWE 2K14: "The Streak"

-The game has a mode that focuses on The Undertaker's WrestleMania winning streak of 21 matches at the time of the game's release, from WrestleMania VII, where he defeated Jimmy Snuka, to WrestleMania XXIX, where he defeated CM Punk, before being defeated for the first time by "The Beast Incarnate" Brock Lesnar at Wrestlemania XXX almost six months later.
+The game has a mode that focuses on The Undertaker's WrestleMania winning streak of 21 matches (at the time of the game's release) from WrestleMania VII, where he defeated Jimmy Snuka, to WrestleMania XXIX, where he defeated CM Punk, before being defeated for the first time by Brock Lesnar at WrestleMania XXX.
 As The Undertaker, the player can battle waves of opponents attempting to break the streak.
-The player can also select any superstar from the roster and challenge The Undertaker himself at any WrestleMania arena.
-The difficulty level is higher than in any previous WWE game.
-The Undertaker can chokeslam the player if grappled at the head; submit the player with the Hell's Gate when The Undertaker is grounded; and can appear once behind the player, in an animation previously used for if the Undertaker interferes in a match if he has a finisher stored.
+The player can also select any wrestler from the roster and challenge The Undertaker at any WrestleMania arena.
+The difficulty level is higher than in any previous WWE game; The Undertaker can chokeslam the player if they are grabbed by the head, submit the player with the Hell's Gate when The Undertaker is grounded, and teleport behind the player once in an animation previously reserved for when The Undertaker interferes in a match with a finisher stored.